tianyao-aka/HieraMAS/README.md

 exports, and you can either write split files to the default paths below or pass custom paths with `--dataset_json`, `--valid_dataset_json`, and `--test_file`.

-Default split paths used by the shell scripts:
+Default split paths should look like:

 ```text
 Datasets/MMLU/train.jsonl